altmann/FluentResults/README.md

 ## Designing errors and success messages

-There are many Result Libraries which stores only simple string messages.
-FluentResults stores instead powerful object-oriented Error and Success objects.
-The advantage is that all relevant information of an error is encapsulated within one class.
+There are many Result Libraries which store only simple string messages.
+FluentResults instead stores powerful object-oriented Error and Success objects.
+The advantage is all the relevant information of an error is encapsulated within one class.

 The classes `Success` and `Error` inherit from the base class `Reason`.
-If at least one `Error` object is in the `Reasons` property then the result indicates a failure and the property `IsSuccess` is false.
+If at least one `Error` object exists in the `Reasons` property then the result indicates a failure and the property `IsSuccess` is false.

 You can create your own `Success` or `Error` classes when you inherit from `Success` or `Error`.